9 Ways to Experience New Orleans on a Budget

 In my opinion, one of the best ways to truly experience a new place is through the cuisine that it’s known for.
 New Orleans is no exception.

 Food lovers will delight in the flavorful Cajun and Creole cooking and decadent desserts that can be found throughout the city.
-There are tons of great places where you can indulge in one or more of these foods.
+You can indulge in one or more of these foods in many great places.

-If you want to enjoy some food while sticking to your budget, check out a happy hour at one of the area restaurants/bars.
-Oftentimes, you can sample some delicious appetizers if you buy a drink or two.
+If you want to enjoy some food while sticking to your budget, check out a happy hour at one of the area restaurants or bars.
+Often, you can sample some delicious appetizers if you buy a drink or two.

-Breakfast – Check out The Ruby Slipper Cafe, an award-winning restaurant with several locations throughout New Orleans.
+Breakfast – Check out The Ruby Slipper Cafe, an award-winning restaurant in several New Orleans locations.
 The prices are affordable and the food and service are good.

-I recommend the Chicken St. Charles, their version of Eggs Benedict…with a twist: Fried chicken breast served over a buttermilk biscuit, topped with two poached eggs, finished with a pork tasso cream sauce.
-O.M.G. was it delicious!
+I recommend the Chicken St. Charles, their version of Eggs Benedict with a twist: Fried chicken breast served over a buttermilk biscuit, topped with two poached eggs, and finished with a pork tasso cream sauce.
+O.M.G.
+It was delicious!

 LUNCH/DINNER

-If you want to splurge a bit and enjoy some amazing food, check out these 2 restaurants.
-The food is amazing and they will accommodate special dietary needs if you have them.
+Check out these two restaurants if you want to splurge and enjoy some amazing food.
+The food is terrific, and they will accommodate special dietary needs.

 Achafalaya (pronounced a-CHA-fa-lie-ya) – A small, rustic restaurant in the Garden District that serves delicious New Orleans cuisine with a contemporary spin.
 Since it’s a small restaurant, reservations are recommended.